Invite friends and family to read the obituary and add memories.

 Select your format and elements to print

-Palmina "Pal" Boyd passed away on July 4, 2026 at Meadowbrook Nursing Home.
-She was born on May 25, 1924 in Altona, NY the only daughter of George and Ellen Young.
+Palmina “Pal” Boyd passed away peacefully at Meadowbrook Nursing Home on July 4, 2026.
+She was born on May 25, 1924, in Altona, New York, the only daughter of George and Ellen Young.

-In lieu of flowers, donations may be made to Hospice of the North Country, or Altona Fire Department.
+in lieu of flowers, donations can be made to Hospice of the North Country and Altona Fire department.

 Holy Angels Church